Beats Solo Pro noise-cancelling headphones down to their lowest price ever

 If you've been waiting for the best time to grab some cheap noise-cancelling headphones, you might have just hit gold.
-These Beats Solo Pro noise-cancelling headphones are down to their lowest ever price right now - sitting at just £219 at John Lewis.
-That's a £50 reduction over the usual £269 price tag with a fantastic two-year guarantee from John Lewis as well.
+These Beats Solo Pro noise-cancelling headphones are down to their lowest ever price right now - sitting at just $239.99 at Newegg and £219 at John Lewis.
+In the US, you're saving $60 now that the Beats headphones have dropped down from their $300 price tag, but you'll find more colors in Walmart's $269 offerings.
+Meanwhile, the UK is enjoying a £50 reduction over the usual £269 price tag with a fantastic two-year guarantee from John Lewis as well.

 Seriously, there's some excellent noise-cancellation hidden inside these sleek cans, with a transparency mode that allows you to let crucial noise through when you need it.